kumar-someshh/Learning-projects/README.md

-# Data-analytics-using-python
+# Learning-projects
-A data analysis project using python.
+A series of basic projects on machine learning and data science to implement learnings into real world.